Kitchen floors are a potluck of dirt, grunge, and grime.

-But which cleaning products and tools are right for your floors?
+But which cleaning products and tools are right for your flooring surface?

-Here are my recommended products and tools for cleaning kitchen floors by surface type.
+These products and tools for cleaning kitchen floors can help.

 Keeping linoleum really clean requires regular damp mopping (use very little water, which can make the surface brittle) or dry dust-mopping to rid the surface of grit and dust before it's ground in.